ASendellPrice/Myzomela_pipeline/README.md

     ├── AMB2_FDSW202513073-1r_HHG3GDSXY_L3_2.fq.gz
     └── MD5.txt
 ```
-**NOTE:** We have used paired-end sequencing, so have two files per lane of sequencing (Forward: "_1.fq.gz" and Reverse: "_2.fq.gz").
+**NOTE:** As we have used paired-end sequencing, we have two files per lane of sequencing (Forward: "_1.fq.gz" and Reverse: "_2.fq.gz").
 Together these are called a **read pair**.
 Here is some explanation of what each read file name means:

 ```
 1    2                3         4  5 6
-AMB2_FDSW202513073-1r_HHG3GDSXY_L3_2.fq.gz
+AMB2_FDSW202513073-1r_HHG3GDSXY_L3_1.fq.gz
 ```
 1. AMB2 = Name of sample
 2. FDSW202513073-1r = reference no. unique to Illumina HighSeq machine